org-tigris-jsapar/jsapar/docs/basics_schema.md

    }
 }
 ```
+(In this case you could also have used the `ByLineTypeLineConsumer` which allows you to register separate consumers for separate line types.)

 You may add a line condition on any cell within your schema.
 If you add more than one line condition on the same line,
 all of them need to comply in order for the line type to be used.